astarsky2016/Latent-Taxonomic-Signatures/README.md

 # Latent-Semantic-Signatures
-Matrix outlook on tree of Life
+Matrix outlook on the Tree of Life